callfreak/aoeiv-unoffical-api/_docs/overview.md

 To use the Content Editor and start making mods, you need:

 - **Windows Operating System(OS)**: Mods can only be create with the Content Editor and as for now its only available on Windows machines
-- **An original copy of AoE IV**: Buy it on the Microsoft Store or on Steam(recommend) to get started
+- **An original copy of AoE IV**: Buy it on the Microsoft Store or on Steam to get started
 - **Little programming knowledge**: Things like: IF..ELSE / FOR-Loops should be known before we get a hand on making mods
 - **Motivation**: Making basic Mods isn't difficult, but nothing works on the 1st try!
 Give urself time and dont rush.